TomObungu/mathematics.md/A-Level/Further Mathematics/Core Pure/Linear Transformations/Invariant points and Invariant lines.md

 (b) Write down the matrix B.

-Given that U followed by Vis the transformation T, which is represented by the matrix C,
+Given that U followed by V is the transformation T, which is represented by the matrix C,

 (c) find the matrix C.